WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - 2.3 Creating a social media page for your show (preferred)

-- 2.7 DJs may be suspended if found responsible for failing to return a CD or piece of equipment to its proper place.
+- 2.5 DJs may be suspended if found responsible for failing to return a CD or piece of equipment to its proper place.
 It does more work for WGMU’s staff or the following broadcaster to clean up after someone else.
 One may be reported to University Police if found responsible for theft of station property.

-- 2.9 Violation of one of these points will result in a strike against that DJ; three strikes result in the expulsion of that DJ and its program.
+- 2.6 Violation of one of these points will result in a strike against that DJ; three strikes result in the expulsion of that DJ and its program.
 Refer to §1.1 for more details.

 - 3. Guest Policy:

-- 3.5 When broadcasting on WGMU, it is required to have prior training in the on-air studio.
+- 3.5 When broadcasting on WGMU, it is required to have prior training in the practice studio.
 This training can be completed by registering for Communication 148, Radio Workshop I, or by personal appointment with one of the Executive Staff.
 Once deemed proficient, the individual will receive certification from the Office of the General Manager.
 Shows that include three or more hosts are required to have at least two trained personnel that appear full-time on the show, one of them being the main host.
 A trained host is defined as someone who is proficient in board work, usage of the CD deck, and phone line and is approved by the GM.
 This will help eliminate show cancellations if there is only one person out of the three or four that can’t operate the board.
 No excuses will be made for those who miss shows due to training problems; it will constitute immediate suspension.

 - 4. Marketing and PSA/Commercial Policies: